-Hugh Sandler
+Hugh D. Sandler

 Hugh’s representative matters include defending a multinational life insurance company in a variety of litigation, including a nationwide federal class action; defending indicted individuals in actions concerning allegations of fraud and financial wrongdoing; and representing survivors of childhood sexual abuse.